bredele/tree/README.md

   [![pledge](https://bredele.github.io/contributing-guide/community-pledge.svg)](https://github.com/bredele/contributing-guide/blob/master/community.md)

 A tree is an arborescence representation in which two nodes are connected by exactly one path (or leave).
-This module converts an array of path into a unique object tree representation.
+This module is a simple function that converts an array of path into a unique object tree representation.

 ```js
 // array representation